 • Community segmentation profiling

 • Meeting of the Minds discussions

-After this, there was the focus on creating a new brand story with a tagline that brings it all together.
+Then work set about to create the brand story with a tagline that brought it all together.

 THE COLUMBUS BRAND STORY.